CameronB01/CameronB01/README.md

 My GitHub showcases my abilities in data wrangling, exploratory data analysis, statistical modeling, machine learning, deep learning, and data visualization.
 I love uncovering patterns and trends hidden within datasets and turning them into insights you can act on.

 Outside the world of academia, I've had the opportunity to gather some hands-on experience through three summer internships as a data science intern at a tech startup.
-This experience allowed me to put my skills to the test and further sharpen my abilities to tackle real-world data challenges head-on.
+This experience allowed me to put my skills to the test and further sharpen my abilities to tackle real-world data challenges.

 With my strong academic background, hands-on work experience, and never-ending curiosity, I can't wait to contribute my skills to exciting projects and collaborate with other data enthusiasts like myself.